MITLLRacecar/racecar-gp3-hot-rods/README.md

 All of us pushed an all nighter for this.
 Thanks for a great month everyone ♥️

+## Watch

+You can watch a video of the playthrough here: https://www.youtube.com/watch?v=VQFt_Yp8H8M&ab_channel=DanielChuang

 ## Usage

 - `grand_prix_fast.py` runs our record time code for the GP (opting to use line following for certain segments as it is faster)